StanfordAHA/CGRAFlowDoc/cgra/cgra-generator.md

 ## What it does

-The `build_cgra.sh` invokes Genesis2 to build a complete CGRA design including SystemVerilog description along with machine-readable collateral `cgra_info.xml` containing design-specific parameters for use by tools targeting the design.
+The `build_cgra.sh` script invokes Genesis2 to build a complete CGRA design including SystemVerilog description along with machine-readable collateral file `"cgra_info.xml"` containing design-specific parameters for use by tools targeting the design.

-Specifically `build_cgra` does the following:
+Specifically, `build_cgra` does the following:
-* locate Genesis2 on the host machine, else install Genesis2 as necessary
+* locate Genesis2 on the host machine, else install Genesis2 as necessary;
-* implement verilator hacks if necessary
+* implement verilator hacks if necessary;
-* execute Genesis2 to build the design as elaborated SystemVerilog files in a subdirectory `genesis_verif`
+* execute Genesis2 to build the design as elaborated SystemVerilog files in a subdirectory `genesis_verif`;
-* where available, uses `xmllint` to perform a sanity check on the generated `cgra_info.xml`
+* where available, uses `xmllint` to do a quick sanity check on the generated `cgra_info.xml`.

 #### Verilator hacks